WordPress/gutenberg/docs/how-to-guides/data-basics/1-setup.md

 }
 ```

-It was tempting to use that syntax here, however, it would complicate the initial setup.
-We would need to install node.js, a build tool like webpack, and compile the app on each change.
-None of that is required for this tutorial.
-The trade-off is that we are restricted to the regular JavaScript syntax as below:
+It is succinct and readable, but the payoff is you need a build tool like webpack to use it.
+If that's what you prefer, the [Getting Started with JavaScript](/how-to-guides/javascript/) tutorial will guide you through setting up the build tool.

+There's also an another way.
+If you'd like to start building your app right away, every JSX snippet is followed by a compiled version that works as-is:

 ```js
 function MyFirstApp() {